Sea to Summit with She Went Wild Ambassador Sara Piper

 Sara, our ‘Weekend Warrior’ on the She Went Wild Ambassador program, could you tell us a little more about the life of a weekend warrior?
 What keeps you busy on the weekends?

-You work a 9-5 job, how do you ensure you have the time to get out adventuring?
+You work a 9-5 job so how do you ensure you have the time to get out adventuring?

-Like most jobs these days my corporate roll is not strictly 9 to 5, it’s around the clock.
-So it’s about prioritizing everything that’s on my plate, from my to-do list to the desire to get out adventuring.
-It not necessarily about doing one thing over the other, but seeing how these two facets of life co-exist and can be mutually beneficial.
+Like most jobs these days my corporate role is not strictly 9 to 5; it’s around the clock.
+So it’s about prioritising everything that’s on my plate, from my to-do list to the desire to get out adventuring.
+It's not necessarily about doing one thing over the other, but seeing how these two facets of life co-exist and can be mutually beneficial.

-Sometimes travelling with work gives me the opportunity to explore new places and adventures.
-Likewise, ensuring the challenges and triumphs from those adventures transfer from off-road to office.
-Resilience, perseverance and many other ‘outdoor skills’ can shift back into Monday to Friday benefitting my day job.
+For example, sometimes travelling with work gives me the opportunity to explore new places and adventures.
+Likewise, I ensure the challenges and triumphs from those adventures transfer from off-road to office.
+Resilience, perseverance and many other ‘outdoor skills’ can shift back into Monday to Friday, benefitting my day job.